So You Thought You Knew Elizabeth Gilbert – A Book Review

 But after I finished reading it, I did and I didn’t want to write a review.

-I wanted to because one of the members of Books Everyone Should Read to Know Thyself (& Others) listed it, but I didn’t want to for a couple of reasons.
-On one hand, I had lots of questions, but I was uncomfortable with the idea of addressing them without anything substantial to back my views.
+I wanted to because one of the members of my Facebook group, Books Everyone Should Read to Know Thyself (& Others), listed it, but I also didn’t want to for a couple of reasons.
+On one hand, I had lots of questions, but I was uncomfortable with the idea of addressing them without having anything substantial to back up my views.
 On the other, I would basically be saying the same thing that I share in my book Critical Revelations in the Realm of Contemporary Spirituality.
-In a discovery process that involved picking up a collection of random books from the library one day, I have been able to see that many “spiritual” concepts are based on or maintained by people’s unique personality traits, which in turn can also impede people from being open to other ideas.
+In a discovery process that involved picking up a collection of random books from the library one day, I was able to see that many “spiritual” concepts are based on people’s personality traits, which can impede people from being open to other ideas.
 Of course, some aspects of those “spiritual” concepts have value, but they are too limited and therefore misleading.

 As I scanned her Wikipedia page, I saw an article Gilbert wrote in 2015 for The New York Times called “Confessions of a Seduction Addict.”
 The quote that was included stunned me.